-Course Requirements: To maximize the potential to complete this course, a student should attend all class session, complete all homework assignments, and complete all examinations.
-The specific course requirements are listed on the individual instructor's course information sheet.
+Course Requirements: To maximize the potential to successfully complete this course, the student should attend all class meetings, complete all homework assignments in a timely manner, and complete all examinations including the final exam.
+Internet courses require the work to be completed in specific time periods.

-Course Evaluation:

-Please see the instructor's course information sheet for specific items used in evaluating student performance.
+Course Evaluation: Please see the instructor's course information sheet for specific items used in evaluation student performance.